Trisha Paytas: Personal life

-Paytas has had several public long-term relationships.
-She dated American YouTuber Jason Nash from 2017 to 2019.
+Paytas dated American YouTuber Jason Nash from 2017 to 2019.
 In early 2020, she started dating Israeli artist Moses Hacmon.
-The pair got engaged on December 18, 2020, and married on December 11, 2021.

-In February 2022, Paytas announced that she was expecting her first child with Hacmon.
-She had previously been told by her doctors that she would not be able to conceive a child naturally, but gave birth to a daughter.
+The pair was engaged later that year and married in late 2021.
+Despite previously being told by doctors that she would not be able to conceive a child naturally, Paytas gave birth to she and Hacmon's first child, a daughter.
+She gave birth to her second daughter in 2023.
+In 2025, she and Hacmon welcomed their third child, a son.

-In November 2023, Paytas announced she was expecting their second child and gave birth to a daughter.
-On March 6, 2025, Paytas announced on Instagram that she was pregnant with her third child and gave birth to a son.

 Paytas has identified with different religious beliefs throughout her life, mainly Roman Catholicism.

+Paytas has stated that she became addicted to cocaine from the ages of 18 to 20 while working as a stripper.
+Paytas was introduced to methamphetamine in 2019 by two men she dated months apart, both of whom later passed away one month apart in 2022.
+In an interview with Ethan Klein, Paytas stated she was later hospitalized for a methamphetamine overdose.
+Paytas has stated that her main addiction was to prescription pills.
+When she met her future husband, Moses, she was using xanax, but later quit.
 Paytas has suffered from mental health problems, having been diagnosed with borderline personality disorder.
-In an interview on the H3 Podcast, Paytas stated she used to have substance abuse problems and was once hospitalized after a methamphetamine overdose.
-Paytas has stated that her main addiction was to prescription pills.

-In October 2019, Paytas received criticism for coming out as a "trans man" online, due to having previously self-identified as a chicken nugget, ostensibly in a facetious manner.
-In a March 2021 interview with Vulture, she clarified that she identifies as nonbinary, and said that when she came out as transgender in 2019, she "didn't have the vocabulary to describe it at the time".
+In October 2019, Paytas received criticism for coming out as a trans man online, due to having previously identified as a chicken nugget, ostensibly in a facetious manner.
+In a March 2021 interview with Vulture, she clarified that she identifies as nonbinary and said that when she came out as transgender in 2019, she "didn't have the vocabulary to describe it at the time."
 In April 2021, Paytas released a video on her main YouTube channel, in which she discussed her previous gender confusion and reaffirmed her non-binary identity.
-She has since updated her pronouns to she/they.
+She has since preferred to use the gender pronouns she/her and they/them.